How to Write the AP Lang Argument Essay + Example

 2. Pick one side of the argument, but acknowledge the other side

-When you write the essay, it is best if you pick one side of the debate and stick with it in the entire essay.
-All of your evidence should be in support of that one side.
-However, in your introductory paragraph as you introduce the debate, be sure to mention if there are merits to the arguments of the other side.
-This can make the essay a bit more nuanced and show that you did consider both sides before determining the best one.
-Often, acknowledging another viewpoint but then refuting it can make your essay stronger.
+When you write the essay, it’s best if you pick one side of the debate and stick with it for the entire essay.
+All your evidence should be in support of that one side.
+However, in your introductory paragraph, as you introduce the debate, be sure to mention any merit the arguments of the other side has.
+This can make the essay a bit more nuanced and show that you did consider both sides before determining which one was better.
+Often, acknowledging another viewpoint then refuting it can make your essay stronger.

 3. Provide evidence to support your claims